West Ham UNITED Supporters' Club

 Runner Up: Angelo Ogbonna

-2018/19 HAMMER OF THE YEAR - LUKASZ FABIANSKI
+2018/19 - LUKASZ FABIANSKI

-After a number of years of not being presented to the Club's "Hammer of the Year" the new Supporters' Club Committee have worked with West Ham United to reinstate the presentation of the historic trophy.
-Supporters' Club member Michael Searle visited the Rush Green training ground to present the trophy to 2018/19 Hammer of the Year Lukasz Fabianski.
+After a number of years of not being presented to the Hammer of the Year, the new Committee worked with West Ham United to reinstate the presentation of the historic trophy.

-Runner up: Declan Rice
+Runner-up: Declan Rice

-The Austrian forward produced an outstanding run of form from December until the end of the season, scoring 11 Premier League goals.
+The Austrian forward produced an outstanding run of form from December until the end of the season, scoring 11 premier League goals.

-Runner-up - Declan Rice
+Runner-up: Declan Rice

-2017 - Michail Antonio
+2017 - MICHAIL ANTONIO

-2017 - Michail Antonio
+2017 - MICHAIL ANTONIO

 The powerful winger scored nine goals and added five assists in 37 appearances to help the Hammers to an eleventh place finish in the Premier League.